wujiaqi06/SGV-caller/README.md

 …
 ```
 Comma can be used to separate different genetic regions.
 custom_rna_annotation is the directory and filename of the custom RNA annotation file.
+Please note that columns are separated by tabs, NOT spaces.
 Its format is
 ```
 5UTR	1..265
 3UTR	29675..29903